polyquantique/Neurolibre-Photon-Number-Classification/paper.md

 Photonics is a strong contender for building large-scale quantum information processing systems [@arrazola_quantum_2021] [@slussarenko_photonic_2019] [@rudolph2017optimistic] [@bourassa2021blueprint] [@maring2024versatile]; in many of these systems, photon-number detection plays an essential role, serving as a resource for quantum advantage.
 Photonic architectures often encode information in continuous variables or in multi-photon states, where precise knowledge of photon number is critical for state preparation, measurement, and error correction.
 For example, photon-number-resolving detectors have been used for the generation of non-Gaussian states [@takase2024generation] [@alexander2024manufacturable] [@yao2022design] [@chen2024generation] [@melalkia2023multiplexed] [@tiedau2019scalability] [@sonoyama2024generation] [@endo2024optically] [@gerritsGenerationOpticalCoherentstate2010] [@thekkadathEngineeringSchrodingerCat2020] [@larsenIntegratedPhotonicSource2025], for the sampling of classically-intractable probability distributions [@aaronson2011computational] [@hamilton2017gaussian] [@kruse2017limits] [@deshpande2022quantum] [@grier2022complexity] [@madsen2022quantum], or for directly resolving multiple quanta, thereby improving the Fisher information in interferometric protocols [@thekkadath2020quantum] [@Wildfeuer:09] [@youScalableMultiphotonQuantum2021].
 In such protocols, quantum states of light such as N00N or Holland-Burnett states can, in principle, achieve a precision scaling of $\sqrt{N}$ (for $N$ detected photons), surpassing classical limits.
 However, this quantum advantage is highly sensitive to loss, making efficient photon-number resolution particularly valuable.
 The use of photon-number resolving detectors offers a significant advantage, as a single device can accurately determine the number of photons in a quantum state [@divochiy_superconducting_2008] [@moraisPreciselyDeterminingPhotonnumber2022a], thereby eliminating the need for a demultiplexed network of threshold detectors, which adds complexity and can reduce overall efficiency [@kruse2017limits] [@jonsson2019evaluating] [@jonsson2020temporal].
 Transition-edge sensors (TES) have been used for this task, offering resolution over a wide energy range.
 Resolutions up to 30 photons have been demonstrated [@eaton2023], although this quantity is typically lower, on the order of 17 [@moraisPreciselyDeterminingPhotonnumber2022a].

-TESs exploit the superconducting phase transition of photosensitive materials (illustrated in Fig.{ref}`fig:circuit`) to achieve an extremely sensitive calorimeter [@irwin_transition-edge_2005].
+TESs exploit the superconducting phase transition of photosensitive materials (illustrated in Fig.{ref}`fig_circuit`) to achieve an extremely sensitive calorimeter [@irwin_transition-edge_2005].
 During operation, the material is cooled below its critical temperature and then current-biased to the transition region between its superconducting and normal state.
 In this region, the temperature increase following the absorption of a single photon leads to a measurable change in the material's resistance [@phillips2020advanced] [@hadfield2009single].
 The resistance change is read-out using a low noise amplifier such as superconducting quantum interference devices (SQUIDs), which also enable the creation of large arrays of TES detectors via read-out multiplexing [@irwin_transition-edge_2005].
 Optimized materials and coupling techniques have demonstrated system efficiencies of up to 98\% [@fukuda_titanium-based_2011].

 The readout of these devices is non-trivial as the quantity one wants to determine, the energy (or the photon number for monochromatic light), is reflected in a nonlinear fashion in the voltage signal produced by the detectors' electronics [@gerrits_extending_2012].
 Historically, the integral (area) of the signals has been used to assign photon numbers [@moraisPreciselyDeterminingPhotonnumber2022a; @Schmidt_Bimodal_2021].
 However, distinguishing large photon numbers becomes challenging with this technique.
 To address this issue, linear techniques such as Principal Component Analysis (PCA) have been used [@humphreys_tomography_2015].
 A machine learning method, adapted from the K-means algorithm to account for the Poissonian statistics of laser sources, has also been developed [@levine_algorithm_2012].
 However, these methods' simplicity or assumptions can limit their performance or usability for model-free photon-number detection and when measuring non-classical sources, which typically do not have Poisson photon-number statistics.